OpenNebula/docs/source/design_and_installation/building_your_cloud/ignc.rst

 5.3.
 Installing on Debian/Ubuntu
 --------------------------------

 When the front-end is installed, it is time to install the packages for the nodes if you are using KVM.
-To install a Debian/Ubuntu OpenNebula front-end with packages from our repository, execute the following as root:
+To install a Debian/Ubuntu OpenNebula front-end with packages from our repository, add the repo as described in the previous section and then install the node package.

 .. code::

-    $ sudo dpkg -i opennebula-node-kvm
-    $ sudo apt-get install -f
+    $ sudo apt-get install opennebula-node

 For further configuration and/or installation of other hypervisors, check their specific guides: :ref:`Xen <xeng>`, :ref:`KVM <kvmg>` and :ref:`VMware <evmwareg>`.

-.. warning:: Due to the Debian packaging policy, there are some paths which are different in the Debian/Ubuntu packages with respect to OpenNebula's documentation.
-In particular:

--  /usr/share/one/examples/ => /usr/share/doc/opennebula/examples/
--  /usr/share/one/ => /usr/share/opennebula/

 Step 6.
 Manual Configuration of Unix Accounts
 =============================================